Vanessabakare/Cloud-Project/README.md

   ```
 - Then i entered the PAT i had created earlier.

 ### Creating My README Doc
-- Then i went on to create my README doc and I included all the required info and docs
+- Then i went on to create my README doc and I included all the required info and files.